RagedUnicorn/wow-gearmenu-meta/DESCRIPTION.md

 ## FAQ

-#### The Addon is not showing up in WoW.
-What can I do?

-Make sure to recheck the installation part of this Readme and check that the Addon is placed inside `[WoW-installation-directory]\Interface\AddOns` and is correctly named as `GearMenu`.
+## FAQ

 #### I get a red error (Lua Error) on my screen.
 What is this?

-This is what we call a Lua error and it usually happens because of an oversight or error by the developer (in this case me).
-Take a screenshot off the error and create a Github Issue with it and I will see if I can resolve it.
-It also helps if you can add any additional information of what you we're doing at the time and what other addons you have active.
-Also if you are able to reproduce the error make sure to check if it still happens if you disable all others addons.
+This is what we call a Lua error, and it usually happens because of an oversight or error by the developer (in this case me).
+Take a screenshot off the error and create a GitHub Issue with it, and I will see if I can resolve it.
+It also helps if you can add any additional information of what you were doing at the time and what other addons you have active.
+Additionally, if you are able to reproduce the error make sure to check if it still happens if you disable all others addons.

 #### A certain item is not showing up when I hover a slot.
 Why is that?